Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Mr. Vincent A. Mai is the Chairman and Chief Executive Officer at Cranemere LLC.
 Mr. Mai was the Chief Executive Officer, since 1989, and Chairman, since 1998 of AEA Investors LP.
 He led the firm in a new direction by committing it to extensive due diligence, successfully implementing operating improvements in portfolio companies, and working in close partnership with management teams to build businesses.
 Mr. Mai was intensively involved in every aspect of the firm’s decision-making process on all investments.
 Before joining AEA, Mr. Mai was a Partner at Lehman Brothers Inc. for 14 years.
 He was the Head of the International Investment Banking activities and a Co-Head of all their investment banking activities for three years.
 Before assuming management responsibilities at Lehman, Mr. Mai worked with a broad range of European and United States businesses on their strategic and capital-raising needs.
 He began his career at S.G.
 Warburg & Co. in London, where he became an Executive Director.
 During that period, Mr. Mai worked closely with Sir Siegmund Warburg, one of the co-founders of AEA.
 He serves as the Chairman of the Board of Directors of Burt's Bees and on the Board of Sesame Workshop.
 Mr. Mai serves as a Member of the Board oft Li & Fung (Distribution) Ltd. He also serves on the Boards of the International Center for Transitional Justice and the Juilliard School.
 Mr. Mai has been a Director of Dal-Tile International, Inc., since October 1989.
 He served on the Boards of many AEA portfolio companies and was a Director of The Carnegie Corporation, Fannie Mae, and of the Council on Foreign Relations.
 Mr. Mai is a qualified Chartered Accountant.
 He was educated at the University of Cape Town.

-Majokweni is currently the Chief Executive Officer of Business Unity South Africa and has held senior positions in both the private and public sectors over the past 20 years.
+Majokweni is currently an Advisory Board Member with AT Kearney.
+She was the Chief Executive Officer of Business Unity South Africa and has held senior positions in both the private and public sectors over the past 20 years.
 She has undergone executive education training at the University of Stellenbosch Business School and IMD in Lausanne, Switzerland.
 After graduating from the University of Transkei in 1990 with a B.Com (honors) degree in economics, she started her career in organizational development and recruitment at Alusaf Hillside Smelter in Richards Bay, KwaZulu Natal.

 In 1996, she was recruited to the DTI to become part of the first corps of post-liberation economic representatives.
 This group was sent abroad to position and market South Africa as a viable and competitive investment location and a source of high-quality value-added exports.
 Majokweni was posted to Hong Kong as the South African Commercial Attaché, also responsible for Southern China.
 She was later promoted to Washington D.C. as a Regional Director, responsible for the U.S., Canada, and Mexico.
 Her tasks entailed interacting and influencing leading multinational corporations, multilateral organizations, business associations, media, and government.
 Her impressive success was recorded in facilitating expansions, re-investments, and new investments by various companies, including General Motors and General Electric.